 Apply through LSAC

-The fall 2020 application is now available trough the Law School Admissions Council (LSAC) website.
+The fall 2021 application will be available through the Law School Admissions Council (LSAC) website on October 1, 2020.

 Prepare for the Law School Admission Test (LSAT)